The following diagram illustrates the advanced Veeam ONE deployment scenario.

 The advanced deployment scenario relies on a distributed architecture where server and client parts are separated and installed on different machines (physical or virtual).
 In the advanced deployment scenario:

 - To store data retrieved from connected servers, a local or remote Microsoft SQL Server instance is required as a supporting system.
 If you already have a Microsoft SQL Server instance that meets Veeam ONE system requirements, you can adopt it for Veeam ONE deployment.
-Otherwise, you can install a new Microsoft SQL Server instance during the product installation — Veeam ONE setup package includes Microsoft SQL Server 2012 Express Edition.
+Otherwise, you can install a new Microsoft SQL Server instance during the product installation — Veeam ONE setup package includes Microsoft SQL Server 2012 and 2016 Express Editions.

 For instructions on the advanced installation procedure, see Advanced Installation.